 Pretty villages, stunning views, amazing heritage and beautiful wildlife - whether you're out for a gentle pedal or a family bike ride, the Peak District and Derbyshire has an abundance of traffic-free cycle trails.
 Perfect for all ages and abilities, these routes offer easy and relatively flat-level cycling.
 Scroll down for some of the Peak District & Derbyshire's best traffic-free routes to inspire your next cycling adventure...

-In the peaceful Staffordshire side of the Peak District, the Manifold Track follows the route of the disused Leek and Manifold Light Railway, through the Manifold and Hamps Valleys.
+In the peaceful Staffordshire side of the Peak District, the Manifold Track (also known as the Manifold Way) follows the route of the disused Leek and Manifold Light Railway, through the Manifold and Hamps Valleys.
 Running for 9 miles from Hulme End to Waterhouses near Leek, there's plenty of opportunity to soak up the scenery and look out for local wildlife along the way.
+Follow our Manifold Trail route.

 Don't miss: Make sure you take the time to climb the steps up to Thor's Cave for incredible views of the valley!